 Notice that the lift is a bijective map, since all sections of $L$ are of the form \eqref{eq:lift}.
 We can then lift the functionals $\xi_\eta \in H^0(X, E^{\oplus r} \otimes K_X)^*$ of Lemma \ref{lemma:minimalNorm} to functionals $\hat{\xi}_\eta \in H^0(X \times \mathbb{P}_{r-1}, L)^*$ defined as $\hat{\xi}_\eta(\hat{s}) := \xi_\eta(s)$ for all $\hat{s} \in H^0(X \times \mathbb{P}_{r-1}, L)$.

-\begin{remark} One can interpret the lifted section $\hat{s}$ by thinking that the projective space $\mathbb{P}_{r-1}$ parametrizes all possible choices of linear combinations (up to scaling).
+\begin{remark} One can interpret the lifted section $\hat{s}$ by thinking of the projective space $\mathbb{P}_{r-1}$ as parametrizing all possible choices of linear combinations (up to scaling).
 Hence, the value of the section $\hat{s}$ at $(x,[v])$ can be thought of (tautologically) as the linear combination parametrized by $v$ of the entries of the vector $s(x)$.
 What follows is essentially a procedure to ``single out'' the linear combination given by $[h(x)]$ (the equivalence class of $h(x)$ in $\mathbb{P}_{r-1}$). \end{remark}

 Next, we define a family of metrics for $L \rightarrow X \times \mathbb{P}_{r-1}$, parametrized by

 Toward this end, let

 Then, for $\sigma \in L_{(x,[v])}$, set